 The funding package would help to build 2,600 square met facilities to manufacture commercial CAR-T therapy, proving capacity and capability for more than 200 patients, who would have previously had to travel to the United States and pay around $500,000 to access the treatment.

 CAR-T cell therapy involves harvesting a patient’s T-cells, a type of immune cell, and genetically engineering them to attack cancerous cells and destroy them.
 The cells are then reintroduced into the body’s blood stream, where they search for, and kill cancerous B-cells.

 The Leukaemia Foundation recognises CAR-T Cell therapy as a potential game changer in the treatment of patients with aggressive leukaemia and lymphoma.

 Federal Health Minister Greg Hunt told Australians that the funding was part of next week’s Budget announcement, which would deliver $496 million in health funding in Victoria alone.

-Leukaemia Foundation CEO Bill Petch said the funding would ensure Australians could access the game changing CAR-T Cell immunotherapy in their own country.
+A Leukaemia Foundation spokesperson said the funding would ensure Australians could access the game changing CAR-T Cell immunotherapy in their own country.

-“Access to the world leading CAR-T Cell therapy will give very sick Australians battling blood cancer access to this treatment, which would have previously been out of reach for most Australians,” Mr Petch said.
+“Access to the world leading CAR-T Cell therapy will give very sick Australians battling blood cancer access to this treatment, which would have previously been out of reach for most Australians,” the spokesperson said.

-“We continue to be strong advocates for CAR-T Cell therapy which has shown promising results for Australians living with blood cancers like relapsed or refractory diffuse large B cell Lymphomas, and Acute Lymphoblastic Leukaemia – Australia’s most common childhood cancer killer,” Mr Petch said.
+“We continue to be strong advocates for CAR-T Cell therapy which has shown promising results for Australians living with blood cancers like relapsed or refractory diffuse large B cell Lymphomas, and Acute Lymphoblastic Leukaemia – Australia’s most common childhood cancer killer.”